 |Childcare (Primary school – monthly)||1179.50 C$|

 How much money do you need to live comfortably in Canada?

 Living above the national average living cost in Canada should be just the right amount you need to live comfortably in Canada.
 However, living comfortably in Canada is also subjective and could depend on individual lifestyles.
 For instance, if two people earn $7,000 in a month, one of them opts for accommodation in less populated areas just to cut down the monthly expenses to $5,000 per month.

-This scenario illustrates living according to your earning which is totally different from living comfortably. we initially said that Living comfortably in Canada is being able to pay your bills and whatever you need without flinging.
-This includes living anywhere you want be it the big cities.
+This scenario illustrates living according to your earnings which is totally different from living comfortably. we initially said that living comfortably in Canada is being able to pay your bills and whatever you need without flinging.
+This includes living anywhere you want, be it the big cities.

 The amounts of money you need to live comfortably in one province or city differ from others.
 Just to give you an example we have listed the top most expensive cities to live in Canada.
 We also listed the top 10 cheapest cities in Canada and the average cost for one person or a family of 4 persons.

 |Vancouver, British Columbia||$1,087,500|

 Cheapest Cities in Canada to Live in

 |City||Average Cost Per Person||Average Cost for 4 People|